jschlatow/taskopen/README.md

-**Please note, that this is a stale branch of taskopen as a major rewrite is currently on the way.
+**Please note, that taskopen 1.x is unmaintained as a major rewrite is currently on the way.
 If you are interested in more details, please have a look into the [wiki](https://github.com/jschlatow/taskopen/wiki/2.0).
-Development takes place on the [nim branch](https://github.com/jschlatow/taskopen/tree/nim/src).
+Development takes place on the [staging branch](https://github.com/jschlatow/taskopen/tree/staging/src).
 Contributions are very welcome.**

 # Dependencies